A lung abscess is usually caused by bacteria that normally live in the mouth and are inhaled into the lungs.

 If the immune system is impaired, organisms that do not usually cause lung abscesses may be causing the abscess.
 Unusual organisms must be identified as soon as possible because they are treated differently from the usual organisms that cause lung abscess.

-Treatment of Abscess in the Lungs
+Treatment of a Lung Abscess

 Treatment requires antibiotics.
 Antibiotics are initially given through a vein (intravenously—IV) in most cases and later by mouth when the person's condition has improved and the fever has resolved.
 Antibiotic treatment continues until the symptoms disappear and a chest x-ray shows that the abscess has cleared up.
 Such improvement usually requires 3 to 6 weeks of antibiotic therapy, but a longer treatment period may be needed.